xibosignage/xibo-manual/source/en/layouts.md

 ## Adding Layouts

 **When should a User create a new Layout?
 When should a User add to an existing Layout?**
-Layouts provide vast flexibility in the system, but can also cause confusion.
-The recommended usage for a Layout is to only contain the design and media required for a set of related content that should be scheduled at the same time.
+Layouts provide vast flexibility in the system.
+The recommended usage for a Layout is for it to only contain the design and media required for a set of related content that should be scheduled at the same time.

 {tip}
 **Scenario**: